GioByte10/CReminders/README.md

 <br>
 <br>

-The way CReminders works is by adding itself ([main.cpp](https://github.com/GioByte10/CReminders/blob/main/main.cpp)) to the Current User's start up through the Windows Registry.
+The way CReminders works is by adding itself ([main.cpp](https://github.com/GioByte10/CReminders/blob/main/main.cpp)) to the `CURRENT_USER`'s start up through the [Windows Registry](https://en.wikipedia.org/wiki/Windows_Registry).
 The program accesses the [info.txt](https://github.com/GioByte10/CReminders/blob/main/cmake-build-debug/info_example.txt) file where the user adds all necessary information for it to run.
 CReminders then waits for the specified day(s) and time and then creates the notification by calling [toastNotification.py](https://github.com/GioByte10/CReminders/blob/main/cmake-build-debug/ToastNotification/toastNotification.py), using:
 <br>
 ```C++
 ShellExecuteA(nullptr, "open", notificationPath.c_str(), notificationContent.c_str(), nullptr, 0);